 Advertising is communication that encourages people to take action.
-It embraces many different disciplines such as psychology, sociology, business and, of course, design.
-This Advertising Design course is one of only a few specialist advertising courses in the UK.
-We focus on creative ideas, technical skills, and understanding contemporary culture.
-You’ll explore the areas of art direction, copywriting and strategy development, as well as how to design campaigns for all forms of advertising, including digital and traditional print-based designs.
+It embraces many different disciplines such as psychology, strategy, sociology, business and, of course, design.
+This Advertising Design degree is one of only a few specialist Advertising courses in the UK.
+We focus on creative ideas, technical skills, and understanding contemporary digital culture.
+You’ll explore the areas of art direction, copywriting and strategic development, as well as how to design campaigns for all forms of advertising, including via social media, motion and traditional print-based designs.
 Your studies at USW will help you gain creative and technical skills, as well as the confidence, to work in the fast-paced and ever-changing world of the advertising industry.

 Year one develops your ability to generate new ideas and concepts, and to solve communication problems.